Lab photo; fall, 2024.

 Graduate Students

-Colton Hunter is a fourth-year Ph.D. student in the experimental psychology program.
-Originally from Vilonia Arkansas, he obtained a B.S. in Cognitive Neuroscience before coming to the University of Arkansas.
-Colton’s research focuses on distortions in memory and cognition, particularly under conditions of stress and heightened emotions.
+Colton Hunter is a fifth-year Ph.D. student in the experimental psychology program.
+Originally from Vilonia, AR, he obtained a B.S. in Cognitive Neuroscience before coming to the University of Arkansas.
+Colton earned his M.A. in Psychology in 2022.
+His research focuses on understanding how and why socioeconomic status is linked to differences in cognitive performance, focusing on distortions in episodic memory and executive functions.
+Colton uses methods including innovative manipulations of subjective socioeconomic status, novel cognitive task design, computational cognitive modeling, and structural equation modeling of longitudinal data to answer his questions of interest.

-Zach Gray is a third-year Ph.D. student in the experimental psychology program.
+Zach Gray is a fourth-year Ph.D. student in the experimental psychology program.
 He is from Austin, TX, earned his B.A. in Psychology at Hendrix College, and is a proud Colombian.
-Zach’s research interests are in based in understanding how people make decisions about politics and the value systems that influence those decisions.
-He is also interested in studying how cognitive styles, decision making profiles, and personality all interconnect to explain the self.
+Among other things, Zach’s research interests include understanding how factors such as stress influence people’s social and political decision-making.

-Elle is a second-year Ph.D. student in the experimental psychology program.
+Elle is a third-year Ph.D. student in the experimental psychology program.
 Elle is from Farmington, AR, and has grown up in the greater Fayetteville area.
-She earned her B.A. in psychology at the University of Arkansas, and she obtained a minor in Criminal Justice.
-Elle spent her first year post-grad as the A SCAN Lab Manager where she further discovered her research areas of interest, (1) understanding how chronic minority stress influences acute stress responses, and (2) understanding how stress impacts various health outcomes.
+She earned her B.A. in Psychology at the University of Arkansas, with a minor in Criminal Justice.
+Her research areas of interest include (1) understanding how chronic minority stress influences acute stress responses and (2) understanding how stress impacts various health outcomes.

-Emily Patterson is a first-year Ph.D. student in the experimental psychology program.
+Emily Patterson is a second-year Ph.D. student in the experimental psychology program.
 Her research interests include variations in memory formation and creative problem solving under stressful conditions.

-Ben is an first-year Ph.D. student in the clinical psychology program who will be working with both Dr. Matt Judah in the CODA lab and Dr. Shields.
-Ben is from Fargo, ND, and earned his B.A. in Neuroscience and Psychology from Concordia College in Moorhead, MN.
+Ben is an second-year Ph.D. student in the clinical psychology program who works with both Dr. Matt Judah in the CODA lab and Dr. Shields.
+Ben is from Fargo, ND, and earned his B.A. in Neuroscience and Psychology from Concordia College.
 Broadly, Ben is interested in understanding neural processes that help explain the associations between stress, executive function, and psychopathology.

 Lab Manager